Ocular prosthesis: Implant movement

 Imbrication of the rectus muscles over a nonintegrated implant traditionally was thought to impart movement to the implant and prosthesis.
 Like a ball-and-socket joint, when the implant moves, the prosthesis moves.
 However, because the so-called ball and socket are separated by layers of Tenon's capsule, imbricated muscles, and conjunctiva, the mechanical efficiency of transmission of movement from the implant to the prosthesis is suboptimal.
 Moreover, the concern is that imbrication of the recti over nonintegrated implants actually can result in implant migration.
 The recent myoconjuctival technique of enucleation is an alternative to muscle imbrication.

 Although it is generally accepted that integrating the prosthesis to a porous implant with peg insertion enhances prosthetic movement, there is little available evidence in the literature that documents the degree of improvement.
-And although the porous implants have been reported to offer improved implant movement, these clearly are more expensive and intrusive, requiring wrapping, and subsequent imaging to determine vascularization and pegging to provide for better transmission of implant movement to the prosthesis, and also are prone to implant exposure.
+In addition to this, although the porous implants have been reported to offer improved implant movement, these are more expensive and intrusive, require wrapping and subsequent imaging to determine vascularization and pegging to provide for better transmission of implant movement to the prosthesis, and are prone to implant exposure.

 Age and size of the implant may also affect the motility, since in a study comparing patients with hydroxyapatite implants and patients with nonporous implants, the implant movement appeared to decrease with age in both groups.
 This study also demonstrated improved movement of larger implants irrespective of material.

 Surgical procedure

-Essentially the surgery follows these steps:
+Enucleation and orbital implantation surgery follows these steps: